Stefano Nava: After retirement

 Nava had a one-month spell as Pro Sesto head coach in January 2004, the team with which he began his career, and eventually retired.
 He later became the coach of Masseroni Marchese, helping with the Milan Youth Programme.
 During the 2011–12 season, he became the coach of the Milan Giovanissimi Nazionali Youth squad, and the following season, he worked alongside Filippo Inzaghi, who was the coach of the Milan Allievi Nazionali Youth Side.
 During the 2014–15 season, he was appointed the coach of the Milan Berretti Youth Side.

 He currently works as a football commentator and pundit for SKY Italia.
 In 2014, he was named as the new analyst for the Italian edition of EA Sports' FIFA 15, alongside match commentator Pierluigi Pardo, replacing Giuseppe Bergomi.

 Personal life

-Nava's son Lapo (born in 2004) followed on his father's footsteps, and is currently a youth goalkeeper for AC Milan.
+Nava's son Lapo (born in 2004) followed on his father's footsteps, and is currently a youth goalkeeper for Milan.